Cherreads

 "ROAR!!!"

-"Engage them!!!
+"Engage them!
 Hold the line!"

-The Demon Queen had fully recovered her strength, and was now making her presence known.
+Because the moment that screech had sounded, she knew with absolute certainty: the Demon Queen had fully recovered her strength and was now making her presence known.

 BOOM!!!